PEP Jobs Program

 The Epilepsy Team understands that complete patient care does not stop once seizures are under control.
 It is human nature to want to lead a full and rewarding life and that includes being able to work at a decent job.

 The PEP Jobs Program includes two Employment Coordinators who work collaboratively to help job seekers with epilepsy and or traumatic brain injury find and maintain employment.
 Because the staff are familiar with the employment world and understand how epilepsy and brain injury can affect job seekers, they can help patients find jobs that are the right fit for both the program participant and the employer.

 Sign Up Here!

-If you are interested in participating in this program please complete the program questionnaire and mail it to:
+If you are interested in participating in this program please complete the PEP Jobs Program Participant Online Form.

 Please contact us should you have any questions or wish to speak to someone directly.

 or e-mail KantorL@sutterhealth.org